-It is important that consumers, educators, and regulators have a solid understanding of the science medical cannabis.
+It is important that consumers, educators, and regulators have a solid understanding of medical cannabis science.
 To this end, PSI is dedicated to presenting evidenced-based information to the general public, aspiring physicians, professionals, and government officials.

 PSI helped to develop a medical cannabis course at The University of Vermont College of Medicine.
 It is the first of it's kind to be offered by an accredited medical school.
 The rigorous academic program addresses the increasing need for research-based and relevant medical Cannabis education across the country.